Overcomer - Leah

 Leah (AKA Pokey Mom)

 Q: The first time I read your blog, you mentioned in a very, small phrase that you dealt with depression and anxiety.
-When did you become of aware of this?
+When did you become of aware of it?

 A: Not when I had him... when he started getting sick in Summer 2016.
 That definitely added fuel to the fire.
 With my depression, there was a lot more sleeping.
 With my anxiety, I was a lot more irritable not necessarily a panic.
 I was really on edge.